teslamate-org/teslamate/website/docs/guides/portainer.md

 title: Web based management of your docker installation
 ---

-To graphically manage your docker installation of teslamate you could use [portainer](https://www.portainer.io).
+To graphically manage your docker installation of TeslaMate you could use [portainer](https://www.portainer.io).

 ## Installation